Computer Science at Wolfson

 We are looking for individuals who have a clear grasp of mathematics and can apply it to the sort of tasks that are found in Computer Science.
 Some previous experience of programming is recommended.
 The possession of analytical skills and the ability to evaluate critically material that you read are both vital.

+Shortlisted candidates will be invited to be interviewed in December.
+There will be one or two interviews (lasting a total of 40-50 minutes) which will be conducted online via Zoom.
 Interviews provide us an opportunity to explore your motivation, intellectual curiosity and aptitude for computer science.
 To help us do this, we normally ask you to tackle a number of problems to test your problem solving and analytical reasoning skills.
-We try to conduct our interviews in a friendly and informal manner, and you should not feel daunted by the prospect of them.